“Supreme excellence consists of breaking the enemy's resistance without fighting.” ― Sun Tzu, The Art of War

 Kirk sighed.
 “Well, what do you call Him?”

 “He instructed me to tell you that he is the Eschaton.
-The ultimate being.
+The final being.
 Homo Ultimus.”
 Michael said simply and very earnestly.
 “But really, we don’t use names.
 Not like you’re thinking anyway.”

 “I wouldn’t say he’s mentally ill,” Kirk stated tersely, glaring at Duemani.
 “It’s just that he’s very devout, deeply religious.”